Understand The Risk Horizon

 Listening to your external stakeholders is an essential part of effective crisis communications.

 Formerly, PR departments would put out statements and press releases setting out the company’s position on a crisis.
-Ideally these messages were picked up by the media and amplified.
-It was very top down.
+Ideally, these messages were picked up by the media and amplified.
+It was very top-down.

 With the emergence of social media that all changed.
 Now effective crisis comms is all about listening to your stakeholders and responding to them, sometimes individually.
-For larger organisations with a social media team this is achievable but for small firms it can be tough.
+For larger organisations with a social media team, this is achievable but for small firms, it can be tough.

 A common mistake is to just continually emphasise the company viewpoint.
 You won’t want to reveal everything about a crisis, but if you are seen to be ‘spinning’ the story, at best social media will say you have a tin ear or more seriously you may be accused of hiding an inconvenient truth.

 Keeping in touch with the public mood has been called rule one of crisis comms.
-If you don’t listen to your audience, you won’t understand their mood and, in a crisis, there can be violent mood swings among your audiences.
+If you don’t listen to your audience, you won’t understand their mood and, in a crisis, there can be violent mood swings among your audience.
 Only by listening and communicating with your stakeholders will you be able to understand and address their concerns.